triamcinolone acetonide, neomycin (as sulfate), gramicidin & nystatin

 Tell your doctor as soon as possible if you notice any of the following:

 Stop using KENACOMB OTIC and tell your doctor immediately or go to the Accident and Emergency Centre at your nearest hospital if you notice any of the following:

 If you have any of these symptoms, you may be experiencing an allergic reaction to KENACOMB OTIC and may need urgent medical attention.

 Some of the side effects that may occur include:

 Some side effects of KENACOMB OTIC can only be found when your doctor does tests from time to time to check your progress.

 Store at 2 - 8°C in a refrigerator.
 Do not freeze.

 Keep all medicines out of reach of children.

-The Ear Drops are a yellow coloured oily liquid packed in a dropper bottle.
-(AUST R 19200).
+A yellow coloured oily liquid in a plastic dropper bottle.

-The Ointment is a yellow coloured ointment packed in a tube with a cannula tip.
-(AUST R 19201).
+A yellow to amber coloured ointment in a 5 g tube with a cannula tip.